A Georgia Personal Injury Attorney Can Help You Collect for Your Accident or Injury

 The Expiration Date for Injury Claims in Georgia (Statute of Limitations)

 In Georgia, there is an expiration date of two years from the time of your injury.
 This is known as a “statute of limitations.”
 This means that if you do not file a claim for your personal injury within two years, you could lose the right forever to pursue any damages linked to that injury.
 There are limited circumstances in which the statute of limitations differ, but generally, two years apply to injury cases, and they pass quickly.
-Speaking with a Georgia personal injury lawyer will ensure you know the exact time available to you to pursue your claim.
+Speaking with a skilled attorney will ensure you know the exact time available to you to pursue your claim.

 Getting started on your personal injury case as soon as possible after the accident supports the best outcome in your case.
 Collecting evidence begins as soon as we are retained, and when it comes to accidents, evidence like witness statements, crash-scene debris, tire marks, and other types will fade with time.
 The sooner you have a Georgia personal injury attorney on your claim or case, the faster and higher your claim will settle or make its way into court.